 artery bleeds into the brain, brain cells and tissues do not receive

 oxygen and nutrients.
 In addition, pressure builds up in surrounding

 tissues and irritation and swelling occur, which can lead to further

 strokes are further divided

 (high blood pressure), and bleeding occurs suddenly and rapidly.
 There

 are usually no warning signs and bleeding can be severe enough to cause

 coma or death.

-space.
-This type of hemorrhage is often due to an
+the subarachnoid space.
+This type of hemorrhage is often due to an aneurysm or

-the location of the brain involved and the extent of damage
+the brain involved and the extent of damage done.